 NOTE – It is assumed that the MG has already performed all necessary layer 1-3 functions and firewall functions on received messages in order to detect the L4+ message.

 The MGC may then send the updated message content through the Termination(s) that would have normally sent the outgoing application protocol message (i.e., in the case of a two Termination B2B Context, the Termination that did not generate the mcbalg/det event) using the "Send Bearer Level Message" (mcbalg/sblm) signal.
 To do so, the MG shall place the updated protocol message in the signal's "Message Content" (mc) parameter.
 If the Termination has multiple streams, the MGC should also provide the applicable StreamID to unambiguously indicate on which Stream it should send the application protocol message.
+The MGC may also provide the “Sent Application Protocol” (sap) and “Label” (lbl) parameters to unambiguously indicate the data transport channel used on a stream.

 On reception of the mcbalg/sblm signal the MG shall then send the application protocol message to the indicated destination.
 If the MGC requires further processing by the Context associated with the Termination that received the message, the MGC shall send the mcbalg/sblm signal from the Termination that received the original message with a signal direction equal to "internal".
 If the MG is unable to decode and/or encode the message for sending from the received message content parameter it shall respond with error code 449 "Unsupported or Unknown Parameter or Property Value".